cgytrus/MCFunctionExtensions/README.md

 - Else statements

 ## TODO
+*features ending with a question mark are ones i'm not sure of*
+- function arguments?
 - Libraries?
-- loops
-- function arguments?
-- Writing multiple commands in a line separated with ;
+- Writing multiple commands in a line separated with ;?
 - idk what else yet but you can suggest your ideas ;)

 ## Example